memakeit/mmi-form/README.md

 * in browsers that do not support the new input types (email, tel, url, etc) or new input attributes (pattern, required, etc), the corresponding server-side validation rules are generated
-* with the jQuery validation plugin enabled, client-side validation script is generated from the server-side validation rules
+* with the jQuery validation plugin enabled, client-side script is generated from the server-side validation rules
 * both client and server-side messages are extracted from the same message file
 * HTML Purifier is integrated as a filter
-* custom validation rules to support server-side validation of the HTML5 `min`, `max`, and `step` attributes
+* custom validation rules to support server-side validation of HTML5's `min`, `max`, and `step` attributes

 ## Dependencies